522440964/audiosandbox/README.md

 <h2>Breaking down the process:</h2>

 <h3>- (Preprocessing)</h3> Text embedding to audio challenges (Goal: transformers are fed full sentences, attempt to do the same.
-(Might forgo this step altogether.)
+    with audio) (Might forgo this step altogether.)
-    with audio)

-    * Detect and label sentence starts and endings of conversational audio.

-        - Use similar architecture to object detection but instead with 1dimconvo layers.
-                Output: [ [start point, endpoint, confidence], ... ]

-        - This might have to be supervised.
-Could be problematic to collect training data...

-    * Possibly cluster similar patterns of audio to simply data, similar to word to vec but based on some a form of the phonetic alphabet?

-        - Big maybe.. this could result in the loss of key context and tonal data which is the whole point of going with audio
+    * General audio cleaning and loading:

+        - Load .wav .mp3 .flv .ogg to numpy arrays

+        - Interpolate existing bitrate into desired bitrate to be uniform.

+        - Throw out grossly undersampled audio

+        - Normalize audio between 1 and -1 without silencing the entire clip due to a mic bump or loud sound. (clipping peaks)

 <h3>- (Main model)</h3> Base on proven transformer architecture (specifically GPT/GPT-2)